Mussels in Garlic White Wine Sauce

-- Bell peppers / Garlic - Prep as directed.
+- Bell peppers / Pancetta / Garlic - Prep as directed.
 Store in separate containers.
 (Can be done up to 5 days ahead)

 - Grapes / Mushrooms / Parsley - Prep as directed.
 Store in separate containers.
 (Can be done up to 2 days ahead)

 - Heat a Dutch oven or pot over medium-high heat.
-Add cooking oil and then bell peppers and mushrooms to heated oil.
-Saute until bell peppers are tender and mushrooms are turning golden brown, 3 to 4 minutes.
-Add soyrizo and garlic and saute until fragrant, about 2 minutes.
+Add cooking oil and then bell peppers and pancetta to heated oil.
+Saute until bell peppers are tender and pancetta is golden brown, 3 to 4 minutes.
+Add mushrooms and saute until beginning to brown, ~2 minutes more.
+Add garlic and saute until fragrant, about 1 minute.

-- While mushrooms cook, whisk together lemon juice (the portion for the salad), honey and olive oil.
+- While mussels cook, whisk together lemon juice (the portion for the salad), honey and olive oil.
 Toss with greens, grapes and pecans.

-- Finish mushrooms with lemon juice (the portion for the mushrooms) and garnish with parsley.
-Enjoy with torn up bread and salad on the side.
+- Finish mussels with lemon juice (the portion for the mussels) and garnish with parsley.
+Serve dish like a stew, using forks to remove mussels from their shells and enjoying broth and mushrooms with a spoon.
+Enjoy with salad on the side.